w3c-ccg/traceability-vocab/DEVELOPMENT.md

 When submitting a pull request, the proposed changes must pass the Continuous Integration tests.
 These tests can be run in the local developer environment by running `npm test` from the root of the repository.
-This will run the test located in the `/packages/traceability-schemas/__tests__/` folder.
+This will run the tests located in the `/packages/traceability-schemas/__tests__/` folder.

 Common errors for not passing these tests include: